mosip/documentation/docs/id-lifecycle-management.md

 -    Child visits the Registration center along with a guardian/parent.
 -    Registration officer captures the demographic details along with the face photo.

-_Note :  For infants/children less than 5 years old, the registration client doesn't capture the biometrics as they are still evolving.
+_Note :  For infants/children less than 5 years old, the Registration Client does not capture the biometrics as they are still evolving.
 However, the country may choose to override the same by modifying the rules accordingly_

 -    Parent/guardian' UIN or RID and the biometrics needed for authentication is captured.
 -    Additionally, a **proof of relationship** document is uploaded.